hyperledger-cacti/cacti/docs/whitepaper/whitepaper.md

 #### 4.1.1.8 audit

 Components useful for writing and reading audit records that must be archived longer term and immutable.
-The latter properties are what differentiates audit logs from tracing/logging messages which are designed to be ephemereal and to support technical issues not regulatory/compliance/governance related issues.
+The latter properties are what differentiates audit logs from tracing/logging messages which are designed to be ephemeral and to support technical issues not regulatory/compliance/governance related issues.

 #### 4.1.1.9 document-storage